 - City fortifications partly destroyed by Napoleon

-- Completely destroyed by the 19th-century authorities to create real estate
+- Almost completely destroyed by the 19th-century authorities to free up land for urban development

 - You can still see remnants around the city centre